qiime2/q2-fragment-insertion/README.md

 ## How to import taxonomy tables

-The plugin function `classify-otus` allows to pass in *reference taxonomic table* via argument `--i-reference-taxonomy`.
+The plugin function `classify_otus-experimental` allows to pass in *reference taxonomic table* via argument `--i-reference-taxonomy`.
 You can import a tab-separated two-column table where first column is the OTU-ID and the second column is the ";" separated lineage string via the following command as an QIIME 2 artifact.
 Make sure your table does **not** contain a header line:

     qiime tools import \
     --input-path taxonomy.tsv \